Court Hotel: History and operations

 Extensive renovations were undertaken in 1938, 2007, 2012 and 2017.

 As of 2016, the venue is solely owned by Bree Maddox, a Perth socialite and former Penthouse model.
 The venue was formerly owned jointly by Maddox and her partner, Malcolm Day; prior to their separation.

 In 2019 and 2021, the venue faced criticism from members of Perth's LGBTQ+ community.
 This criticism followed the resurfacing of historic images of drag queen Scarlet Adams performing in blackface at the venue; as well as claims from some patrons that antisocial and anti-queer behaviour had been experienced by patrons.
-This included the use of anti-gay slurs by other patrons, and making queer patrons feel unsafe.
 In response to these criticisms, the venue adorned its entrance with rainbow colours while its owners publicly stated their support for the LGBTQ+ community; and hired additional security, but declined a requested ban on non-queer patrons.
 In response to the blackface allegations, the venue issued an apology.

 In 2022, a mural was painted onto the side of the building by Fremantle-based artist Jackson Harvey.

 In September 2023, Australian Venue Co. entered an agreement to purchase the venue from Maddox.

+Events

+The Court Hotel functions as a multi-purpose entertainment complex featuring six bars and three dance floors.

+LGBTQ+ Community and Pride Events

+Since the early 1990s, the venue has served as a central cultural hub for Perth's LGBTQ+ community.
+Its most significant annual event is the Pride Street Party, held every November as the official after-party for the Perth Pride Parade.
+The event often involves the closure of a section of James Street to accommodate thousands of attendees and features multiple outdoor stages and themed party zones.

+Drag Performance and Cabaret

+The venue is a cornerstone of the local drag industry.
+It hosts Drag Factory, a long-running weekly amateur drag competition that has served as a career starting point for many of Perth's prominent drag artists.
+In addition to weekly shows, the hotel hosts regular "Drag Brunches" and ticketed cabaret performances.
+Notable resident performers have included Fay Rocious and Cougar Morrison, and the venue frequently hosts touring contestants from the RuPaul's Drag Race franchise.

+Live Music and International Performers

+Operating as a major nightlife venue, The Court hosts a variety of touring acts and local DJs across its indoor and outdoor stages.
+Notable international and domestic artists who have performed at the venue include Melanie C, RuPaul, Ruby Rose, and Artful Dodger.

+Festivals and Special Events

+The Court is a regular venue for the Fringe World Festival, hosting a diverse lineup of comedy and cabaret.
+Other recurring events include: